 Side Gig to Main Gig

-While some women depend on makeup to feel beautiful, I depend on it to harness what I love doing—as a freelance makeup artist, I love creating and inspiring the best in others.
-The gigs I get are what empowers me to do this.
-I have to say, rarely have I thought about the steps it’s taken me to get to where I am today, lately anyway.
-So I took a moment to think about how I get gigs in my line of work.
+While some women depend on makeup artistry solely to feel beautiful, I depend on it to harness what I love doing and to pay my bills.
+As a freelance makeup artist, I love creating and inspiring the best in others.
+The gigs I get are what empowers me to do this and the steps it’s taken me to get to where I am today took a lot of hard work, intention and maybe even some luck!

-- Word of mouth.
 Word of mouth is a result of being in the right place at the right time and kicking ass at what you do.
 Hence, why I moved to NYC.
-If you don’t work at a beauty store and/or have connections because you’re just starting out, you can do what I did in the beginning and begin networking on:
+If you don’t work at a beauty store and/or have connections because you’re just starting out, you can do what I did in the beginning and begin networking on sites like Model Mayhem.

-- Instagram Again, because of how visual this field is, this is another way to show your work and promote work.
-It allows one to get their work out there even if only by creating different looks on oneself and then using hashtags.
-This can also be done while working at a counter on people that come in and get makeovers or lessons with you.
+To reitertate, this is a visual field.
+So it makes sense that this is another avenue to show and promote your work.
+It allows one to get their work out to the masses, even if you’re only creating different looks on yourself and then using hashtags.
+This can also be done while working at a counter, on people that come in and get makeovers, or who have lessons with you.
 (Just make sure you ask!)

 So there you have it, that’s how to be a Makeup Artist.
 Or at least, that’s what I did.